 After settling into a home or finding a little more financial flexibility, many homeowners begin asking, “should I make extra mortgage payments?”
 After all, making extra payments can save on interest costs and shorten the length of your mortgage bringing you that much closer to owning your home outright.

-Yet, while the thought of paying down your mortgage faster and living in your home without a mortgage sounds great, there can be reasons why making extra payments toward principal might not make sense.
+Yet, while the thought of paying down your mortgage faster and living in your home without a mortgage sounds great, there can be reasons why making extra payments toward the principal might not make sense.

 “Sometimes it’s good to make extra mortgage payments, but not always,” says Kristi Sullivan of Sullivan Financial Planning in Denver, Colorado.
-“For example, paying an extra $200/month on your mortgage to knock it down from 30 years to 25 years in a house you only imagine living in for another 5 years does not help you.
-You will tie up that extra monthly payment and never realize the benefit of it.
+“For example, paying an extra $200/month on your mortgage to knock it down from 30 years to 25 years in a house you only imagine living in for another five years does not help you.
+You will tie up that extra monthly payment and never realize the benefit of it."

 While many agree the thrill of living without a mortgage is liberating, you can accomplish that in more ways than one.
 So how do you know if it makes sense for you to begin paying a little extra principal each month on your mortgage?
-It really depends on your financial situation and how you manage your discretionary funds.
+It depends on your financial situation and how you manage your discretionary funds.

-Benefits of making extra payments
+Two benefits of making extra mortgage payments

-Save on interest
+1. Save on interest

 Since your interest is calculated on your remaining loan balance, making additional principal payments every month will significantly reduce your interest payments over the life of the loan.
 By paying more principal each month, you incrementally lower the principal balance and interest charged on it.